ParsianNight/ScholarScrapper/README.md

 # Google Scholar Author Scraper
+### note that this script is under development & is rapidly changing.
 This repository contains a Python script that scrapes author profiles from Google Scholar using Selenium WebDriver.
 It extracts author IDs based on a given research category, navigates through author profiles, and saves the last page of the author's publication list in HTML format.

 ## Project Collaborators